Relative Log-Symplectic structure on a semi-stable degeneration of moduli of Higgs bundles: Moduli space of Higgs bundles on a fixed Gieseker curve

 Let $S$ be a complete discrete valuation ring.
 Let us fix $\mathcal X_r\rightarrow S$, a flat family of projective curves such that the generic fibre $\mathcal X_{r,\eta}$ is a smooth curve of genus $g$, the closed fibre is the nodal curve $X_r$ and the total space $\mathcal X_r$ is regular over $\spec~~ \mathbb C$.
 Again, the existence of such a family follows from \cite[Theorem B.2 and Corollary B.3, Appendix B]{22}.
 Let us denote by $\omega_{\mathcal X_r/S}$ the relative dualising sheaf.

 We can choose a line bundle $\mathcal O_{\mathcal X_r/S}(1)$, which has the following property

 To construct such a line bundle, we first choose a line bundle $\mathcal O_{X_r}(1)$ on $X_r$ satisfying \eqref{Lanebun}.
-Then a line bundle $\mathcal O_{\mathcal X_r/S}(1)$ can be constructed using a standard spreading-out argument. \begin{rema} By Simpson's method \cite[Theorem 4.7]{32}, one can construct a relative moduli of Higgs bundles over the family of curves.
+Then a line bundle $\mathcal O_{\mathcal X_r/S}(1)$ can be constructed using a standard spreading-out argument (may be after replacing $S$ by an etale neighbourhood of the closed point of $S$). \begin{rema} By Simpson's method \cite[Theorem 4.7]{32}, one can construct a relative moduli of Higgs bundles over the family of curves.
 To construct a total space and the GIT quotient, one must choose a relatively ample line bundle over the family $\mathcal X_r/S$.
 We choose the line bundle $\mathcal O_{\mathcal X_r/S}(1)$ \eqref{Lanebun} for this purpose.
 Then one can easily see from the definition that the relative moduli of Higgs bundle constructed using GIT with respect to this line bundle parametrises families of $\epsilon$-semistable Higgs bundles over the family $\mathcal X_r/S$. \end{rema}

 \begin{prop} There exists a family

 of moduli of $\epsilon$-semistable Higgs bundles along the fibers of $\mathcal X_r/S$ with Euler characteristic $\chi$.
 Moreover, the morphism $\mathcal M^{\chi, n, \epsilon,ad}_{HB, \mathcal X_r}\rightarrow S$ is smooth. \end{prop} \begin{proof} We refer to \cite[Theorem 4.7]{32} for the construction of the family.
 The space of first order infinitesimal deformations of a Higgs bundle $(\mathcal E, \phi)$ is isomorphic to $\mathbb H^1(\mathcal C_{\bullet}(\mathcal E, \phi))$ and the space of obstructions to extend the Higgs bundle over a small thickenning is isomorphic to $\mathbb H^2(\mathcal C_{\bullet}(\mathcal E, \phi))$.
 Since $\epsilon $-stability implies $0$-stability, from \cite[Proposition 5.3]{3}, we have $dim~~\mathbb H^2(\mathcal C_{\bullet}(\mathcal E, \phi))=1$.
 Therefore the dimension of the relative tangent space i.e., $dim~~\mathbb H^1(\mathcal C_{\bullet})$ is constant and hence the morphism $\mathcal M^{\chi, n, \epsilon,ad}_{HB, \mathcal X_r}\rightarrow S$ is smooth. \end{proof}